Last Updated May 2 2022

-We love just how simple and attractive this website is.
-A landing page that features beautiful photography, nice colors and fonts.
+I love just how simple and attractive this website is.
+A landing page that features beautiful photography, nice colors, and fonts.
 This site provides a lot of information, without seeming cluttered.

-Jess and Chris have a bold colored, somewhat illustrated wedding website.
-Details from their past, present and future can be found among high-quality photography.
+Jess and Chris have a bold-colored, somewhat illustrated wedding website.
+Details from their past, present, and future can be found in high-quality photography.

 Check out this couples wedding website that reflects their destination wedding in Florida.
 They show off professional photography, romantic details and their love story in a subtle yet charming way.

 This particular site was used for more than just pre-wedding details.
 They also used it for after the wedding as well, by uploading wedding images and sending thanks to their guests.

 Yes, you should put the wedding website link in the save-the-dates.
 It helps guests in finding more information about the wedding.

 You can start creating your wedding website as soon as you have set the wedding date and booked your wedding venue.